Medical doctors usually begin their education by completing 4 years

 Most medical doctors then complete at least 3 years of a specialty

-specialty area under the supervision of doctors already experienced in that
+specialty area.
+They are supervised by doctors already experienced in that

 specialty.
-Following their residency, medical doctors may begin their own
+After their residency, doctors may begin their own

-medical practice or continue their training in a subspecialty.
+medical practice.
+Some continue their training in a subspecialty.

-ByHealthwise Staff Primary Medical ReviewerAnne C. Poinier, MD - Internal Medicine Specialist Medical ReviewerE.
+ByHealthwise Staff Primary Medical ReviewerAnne C. Poinier, MD - Internal Medicine Adam Husney, MD - Family Medicine Specialist Medical ReviewerE.
 Gregory Thompson, MD - Internal Medicine

 PeaceHealth endeavors to provide comprehensive health care information, however some topics in this database describe services and procedures not offered by our providers or within our facilities because they do not comply with, nor are they condoned by, the ethics policies of our organization.